zhaff/CakePHP-Paypal-IPN-Plugin/readme.markdown

 			//Oh no, better look at this transaction to determine what to do; like email a decline letter.
 		}
 	}

+Important: You must use valid paypal test account to accept IPN callback.
+Register it at https://developer.paypal.com

 ## Basic Email Feature:
 Utility method to send basic emails based on a paypal IPN transaction.